friends-of-presta/who-we-are/README.md

 ## Code of Conduct

 As for now, you can consider that we will follow the PrestaShop community Code of Conduct once they will publish it.

+## Coding conventions

+As for now, the modules and code samples should follow [Prestashop coding standards](https://devdocs.prestashop.com/1.7/development/coding-standards/) ( PSR-2 standard, Symfony standards, ...) and naming convention but it's not absolutely required : usefull stuff first.
+PHP CS Fixer with prestashop settings can be used.